piecepackr/piecepackr/README.rst

 rainbow_deck
 ~~~~~~~~~~~~

 Build a demo `"Rainbow Deck suited piecepacks" pdf <https://www.dropbox.com/s/dcxrrmcqtfass2r/rainbow_deck_demo.pdf?dl=0>`_.
-It builds two 6-suited piecepacks with the suits ♥,★,♣,♦,♛,♠: one in a "dark" color scheme and another in a "light" color scheme.
+It builds two 6-suited piecepacks with the suits ♥,★,♣,♦,♛,♠: one in a "dark" multicolored scheme and another in a "light" multicolored scheme.
 The `Rainbow Deck (RD) <https://boardgamegeek.com/boardgame/59655/rainbow-deck>`_ is a cardgame system by Chen Changcai.

 sixpack
 ~~~~~~~